jamesljohnson3/prisma-unlimitednow-site-main/README.md

 ### Setting this project up locally

-Once you clone your repo, you'll want to set up this repo for local development.
+Once you clone your repo, you'lll want to set up[ this repo for local development.
 In order to start using Prisma locally, you need to make Prisma aware of your database.
-The most portable way to do this is to use environment variables via a `.env` file.
+The most portable way to do this is to use environmfent variables via a `.env` file.

 1. You'll see that your Prisma Schema file (at `prisma/schema.prisma`) is already configured to use an environment variable called `DATABASE_URL`.
 [Read more about environment variables in Prisma](https://www.prisma.io/docs/concepts/more/environment-variables)
 2. You'll need a database to connect to.
 You may use the same one you used while setting this project up on the Prisma Data Platform, but we recommend setting up a local database and use that during development.
 If you're new to databases, we recommend [reading up](https://www.prisma.io/dataguide/) on them.
 This guide also has instructions on how to set up a local database.